 My dream was to win the French Open but a ski accident combined with a weak knee made me realize at the age of 14 that I did not have a chance.
 It does not mean that without injury I would have made it (I don’t think I would have) but I would have tried for a few more years.

 I started coaching full-time in 1999 with the French Federation and moved to New Zealand in 2005 where I started working with Gerrit at Waikato tennis.
-Ten years later we are still here.
+Fifteen years later we are still here.

 People asked me for years when I would go back?
 The answer: I won’t.
 I love New Zealand too much and I couldn’t leave players that I have coached for years.